slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A tax is a fine for doing well.
 A fine is a tax for doing wrong."
 -- Mark Twain [1835]*

-> *"The whole gospel of Karl Mark can be summed upin a single sentence; hate the man who is better off than you."
+> *"The whole gospel of Karl Mark can be summed upon a single sentence; hate the man who is better off than you."
 -- Henry Hazlitt [1894]*

 > *"The concept of social justice has been the trojan horse through which totalitarianism has entered." (...)